IBMPredictiveAnalytics/SPSSINC_HETCOR/Readme.md

 # SPSSINC HETCOR
-## Calculate correlations between nominal, ordinal, and scale va
+## Calculate correlations between nominal, ordinal, and scale variables
- This procedure calculates correlations between nominal, o  rdinal, and scale variables, accounting for the measurement levels of   the variables.
-The resulting heterogeneous correlation matrix consis  ts of Pearson product-moment correlations between scale variables, po  lyserial correlations between scale and categorical variables, and po  lychoric correlations between categorical variables.
-The procedure us  es the hetcor function from the R polycor package.
+ This procedure calculates correlations between nominal, ordinal, and scale variables, accounting for the measurement levels of the variables.
+The resulting heterogeneous correlation matrix consists of Pearson product-moment correlations between scale variables, polyserial correlations between scale and categorical variables, and polychoric correlations between categorical variables.
+The procedure uses the hetcor function from the R polycor package.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later, the corresponding IBM SPSS Statistics-Integration Plug-in for Python and the IBM SPSS Statistics-Integration Plug-in for R.

+Note: The SPSSINC HETCOR extension bundle and the R polycor package are installed as part of IBM SPSS Statistics-Essentials for R.

 ---
 Installation intructions